Literacy incorporates the skills of Reading, Writing, Talking and Listening. It is delivered across the curriculum, through all subjects.

 Events of 2019-20

 A selection of KS3 Students were given the opportunity to expand their creative and critical skills, accessing weekly Newspaper texts selected by Guest Editor- Little Penny Thoughts for the first edition of The Young News Readers Project.

 Pupils received a certificate of achievement on completion of the project.

 The Project was facilitated by our Literacy Prefects.

 Before Christmas Year 8 were asked to Recommend a Book for Christmas.
 All who entered won House Points.
 Overall, three winners were selected: Niamh McKenna 8A1, Ellen Bradley 8A3 and Eabha Hughes 8A4.
 Special Commendation was awarded to Maighread Donnelly and Sarah Quinn 8A3.

-Miss Ryan is delighted to host the inaugural celebration of Harry Potter Book Night at Loreto.
-Event details to come.
+Miss Ryan was delighted to host the inaugural celebration of Harry Potter Book Night at Loreto.